ARTHRITIS & RHEUMATOLOGIC CONDITIONS

 Biologic agents are medications that interfere with inflammatory activity in the body.
 These agents help with the symptoms of both psoriasis and arthritis and some may help stop progression of the disease.
 The possibility of serious side effects exists with these and all medications, and should be discussed carefully with a rheumatologist to fully understand the risks and benefits before starting any new therapy.
 New biologic agents are also in clinical trials and will be available for general use for psoriatic arthritis in the near future.

-Additional information about psoriatic arthritis can be found here.
+Additional information about Psoriatic Arthritis can be found here: LINK

 What exactly is rheumatoid arthritis (RA) and what can be done about it?
 Rheumatoid arthritis is the most common cause of autoimmune arthritis.
 It is characterized by inflammation in joints created by the immune system.
 Usually the immune system helps a person fight off infections, but in the case of RA, it attacks the joints and other tissues.
 The cause is unknown.